 Community Assistant (CA)

 Community Assistants play an integral part in the residential experience of our students.
 They assist in the transition to college and the overall growth of the student by providing social, developmental, and educational programs.
 Besides building a residential community, each CA serves as a role model for his/her residents.
 Candidates must be in good social standing and have a minimum GPA and cumulative GPA of 2.5 to be eligible.

 The Franklin Pierce University Student Government Association is made up of dedicated student representatives working to make positive change for the student body.
 As student representatives, members of the SGA are concerned with the issues and policies that affect the campus community.
 In addition to being an advocate for the student body, the SGA also funds the programs, speakers, conferences and trips put on by recognized clubs and classes which enrich campus life and the Franklin Pierce experience.
 Membership size is approximately 60 students and meets weekly.

 Pierce Activities Council (PAC)

-The Pierce Activities Council is dedicated to providing, planning, and coordinating various social and educational activities for the community.
+The Pierce Activities Council is dedicated to planning and implementing a wide variety of social and educational activities for the community.
 Membership to PAC is open to all current students on the Rindge Campus.
 Some of the events that PAC puts together include: comedians, concerts, bus trips, guest speakers, special events, Frankie P Fridays and more.